#26 – OKU-SHIRANE-SAN

 Oku-shirane-san is the highest peak in the Nikko Mountains.
 Oku means interior and it’s a relatively remote peak – in Nikko terms at least.
 Before Fukada-san’s book rolled off the press it was a peak reserved for silkworm farmers and probably the random hiker or ascetic while the more accessible Nantai-san and its neighbour Taro-san garnered much of the attention.

-Later on the trail loop, heading back to the campground, a procession of about a hundred teenaged schoolboys spilled over a rise in the gathering woodland.
+Later, on the trail loop leading back to the campground, a procession of about a hundred teenaged schoolboys spilt over a rise in the gathering woodland.
 One of the somewhat alarmingly few teachers supervising the brigade of navy blue tracksuited boys stopped to talk as I stood aside to let them all pass.

 “We were planning to climb Shirane-san too,” he said in English.
 “But a typhoon is coming soon.”